 * * *

-A few kilometers from town, the "Thai-Burmese Friendship Bridge" arches across the river.
+A few kilometers from town, the "Thai-Burmese Friendship Bridge" arched across the river.
 At least, most of it does, as construction on the modern span was halted in early 1995 in a dispute over some islands in the river.
-Newspaper reports say that negotiations between the new Thai government of Chavalit Yonchaiyudh and the SLORC could result in the bridge's completion.
+Newspaper reports said that negotiations between the new Thai government of Chavalit Yonchaiyudh and the SLORC could result in the bridge's completion.
 It's likely that much of its traffic will be made up of Karen refugees fleeing from the SLORC, unless they are caught by the Burmese regime or turned back by the Thais.

 * * *